monsoonmaelstrom/book2/book2.md

 “You should have told me,” I agree.

-“If the situation was reverse, would you have told me?”
+“If the situation was reversed, would you have told me?”
 Davy asks.

 “Yes,” we both answer in unison, without hesitation.